scemama/irpf90_gitbook/IRPMethod.md

 The rules are simple:

 1. Each entity has only one builder and only one provider
-2. The arguments of the builer are the values of the needed entities.
+2. The arguments of the builder are the values of the needed entities.
 3. Calling a provider always guarantees that the entity of interest is *valid* after the provider has been called

 Applying rigorously these rules makes the development of large codes as easy